Incendo/cloud-docs/docs/core/index.md

                 CommandContext<C> context,
                 CommandInput input
         ) {
-            final String input = input.peekString(); // Does not the remove the string! try {
+            final String input = input.peekString(); // Does not remove the string from the input! try {
                 final UUID uuid = UUID.fromString(input);
                 input.readString(); // Removes the string from the input.